achin797/310/README.md

 # 310
 Insight UBC is a site which allows querying of course and building information from UBC's metadata.
 Build with typescript and with html, css for UI.
+Class is ongoing so code is not posted.